WooCommerce Permalinks: Tips & Tricks

 With just a few tweaks, you can start utilizing all of the benefits that optimized URLs have to offer!

-As the newest member of our team, Jessie has taken on the Editor's role and responsibilities at WP Mayor.
-With her vast experience having used WordPress since its early days, she has an eye for detail and a knack for knowing which products and companies are worth your time.
+Jessie is a former Editor at WP Mayor.
+With her vast WordPress experience having used it since its early days, she has a knack for knowing which products and companies are worth your time.

 Your email address will not be published.
 Required fields are marked *